DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 This package has the following launch files:

 * `controls.launch` is the entrypoint to the package.
-It takes in a `sim` argument to indicate which set of pid constants to use.
+It takes in a `sim` argument to indicate whether we are publishing for the simulation or the Arduino.
 It includes the `pid.launch` file to launch the PID for position loops.
 It then starts the three nodes above.
-* `pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for position control on x, y, z, roll, pitch, and yaw.
+* `position_pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for position control on x, y, z, roll, pitch, and yaw.
 It defines the PID parameters at the top, depending on the `sim` argument passed in.

 * `velocity_pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for velocity control on x, y, z, roll, pitch, and yaw.
 For ease of tuning via dynamic reconfiguration, this file accepts PID simulation constants as parameters which are used if the `sim` argument is asserted.